kaziridwan/nextlifty-netlify-starter/README.md

 The goals of this project are:
 1. To create a zero-fee CMS template
 2. To be based off of completely opensource solutions, and no vendor lock-in
+3. TO use netlify's git-gateway and media upload functionality for easy media uploads

+In future we are to create our own media upload library using git-gateway and nextjs's serverless functions

 # Quickstart
 1. Deploy to vercel